-Stinging Nettle – 300-500 milligrams twice per day: Stinging nettle contains antihistamine and anti-inflammatory properties that help to reduce the body’s production of symptom causing histamine.
-If you are taking lithium, sedatives, Coumadin/Warfarin, medication for diabetes or high blood pressure, be aware that stinging nettle can cause adverse interactions with these medications.
+Stinging Nettle — 300–500 milligrams twice per day: Stinging nettle contains antihistamine and anti-inflammatory properties that help to reduce the body’s production of symptom causing histamine.
+If you are taking lithium, sedatives, blood thinning medications, medication for diabetes or high blood pressure, be aware that stinging nettle can cause adverse interactions with these medications.
 (24)

 Complementary Natural Allergy Treatments

 Tackling allergies from multiple fronts is vital.
-These complementary approaches help to relieve the symptoms, and make you feel better when partnered with a healthy diet and supplements.
+These complementary approaches help to relieve the symptoms and help you feel better when partnered with a healthy diet and supplements.

 Neti Pot — Using a Neti pot during allergy season or after exposure to allergens, is a very effective way to relieve nasal congestion and flush out mucus.
 (25) Once or twice daily, use warm filtered water or distilled water with a touch of salt to flush your nasal passages for relief.

 Essential Oils — Diffusing essential oils, including menthol, eucalyptus, lavender and peppermint oil, helps to open up the nasal passages and lungs, improves circulation and relieves stress.
 Try my Homemade Vapor Rub when you have excess congestion and mucus.